Sanding block

-A sanding block is a block used to hold sandpaper.
+A sanding block is a flat or shaped block used to hold sandpaper.
 In its simplest form, it is a block of wood or cork with one smooth flat side.
-The user wraps the sandpaper around the block, and holds it in place (by inserting a fitted piece of cardboard under the sandpaper, one can soften the impact on the wood and protect against tears or uneven wear on the sandpaper).
+The user wraps the sandpaper around the block, and holds it in place either manually by hand, or by use of a holding mechanism in the block.
+Inserting a fitted piece of cardboard under the sandpaper, one can soften the impact on the wood and protect against tears or uneven wear on the sandpaper.
+This technique does make the block less flat over time as the cardboard wears in uneven fashion.

 Fancier versions use clips, teeth or clamps to hold the paper in place.
-Commercial versions can be constructed of various materials.
+Commercial versions are constructed of various materials.
 They are usually sized to hold a quarter or half sheet of sandpaper.
 Some versions use the sandpaper belts intended for a power belt sander.
 Construction workers often use commercial one-piece sanding blocks consisting of a foam plastic block with an abrasive coating.